Munster, Indiana: Modernization

 As of 2011, two of Munster's three elementary schools have since been completely rebuilt; the new buildings for James B. Eads Elementary and Earnest R. Elliot Elementary were completed in 2003 and 2006, respectively.
 Wilbur Wright Middle School has undergone significant expansions and renovations as well.
 Munster High School dedicated a state-of-the-art football, track and soccer complex in 2010, as well as a $17,000,000 Aquatic Center in January 2011.
 The latter facility is one of two scholastic aquatic centers in Indiana and the only one that is connected to a high school (the other is IUPUI's natatorium).
 In 2012, a two-story classroom addition was constructed at Munster High School to accommodate the growing student population.

-The School Town of Munster implemented a curriculum/technology initiative termed 1 to 1 Technology for the 2011-2012 school year.
-Designed to enhance the school system's instructional technology infrastructure, the program provides leases on laptop computers to all students in grades 5-12.
+The School Town of Munster implemented a curriculum/technology initiative termed 1 to 1 Technology for the 2011–2012 school year.
+Designed to enhance the school system's instructional technology infrastructure, the program provides leases on laptop computers to all students in grades 5–12.
 Initially focused on STEM fields curricula, the impact of the initiative is eventually expected to reach all subjects, and will better accommodate web-based student assessments.

 Private Schools

-Two private schools are located in Munster; St. Thomas More Parish added a school in 1949 and St. Paul's Lutheran school is located at 8601 Harrison Ave, and was founded in Hammond in 1886.
+Two private schools are located in Munster; St. Thomas More Parish added a school in 1949, available to and St. Paul's Lutheran school is located at 8601 Harrison Ave, and was founded in Hammond in 1886.
 The church and school moved to Munster in 1981.
+Both schools are available to elementary and middle school students.